-We held cash and cash equivalents of \$6.9 million as of March 31, 2017.
-We believe that these resources and the cash to be generated from expected product sales will be sufficient to meet our projected operating requirements into the fourth quarter of 2017.
+We held cash and cash equivalents of \$3.6 million as of June 30, 2017.
+We believe that these resources, as well as \$7.0 million in gross proceeds from the Q3 2017 Offering, including the first tranche of \$3.5 million which closed on July 12, 2017, and a second tranche of \$3.5 million which is subject to shareholder approval and expected to close in September, and the cash to be generated from expected product sales will be sufficient to meet our projected operating requirements into the second quarter of 2018.
 We continue to face significant challenges and uncertainties and, as a result, our available capital resources may be consumed more rapidly than currently expected due to (a) decreases in sales of our products; (b) changes we may make to the business that affect ongoing operating expenses; (c) changes we may make in our business strategy; (d) regulatory developments affecting our existing products; (e) changes we may make in our research and development spending plans; and (f) other items affecting our forecasted level of expenditures and use of cash resources.
-Accordingly, we will need to raise additional funds to support our operating and capital needs in the fourth quarter of 2017 and beyond.
+Accordingly, we will need to raise additional funds to support our operating and capital needs in the second quarter of 2018 and beyond.
 These factors raise substantial doubt about our ability to continue as a going concern.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
 We will attempt to obtain additional funding through public or private financing, collaborative arrangements with strategic partners, or through additional credit lines or other debt financing sources.
 However, we may not be able to secure such financing in a timely manner or on favorable terms, if at all.
-We filed a shelf registration statement on Form S-3 with U.S. Securities and Exchange Commission ("the SEC") covering shares of our common stock and other securities for sale, giving us the opportunity to raise funding when needed or otherwise considered appropriate at prices and on terms to be determined at the time of any such offerings.
+We filed a shelf registration statement on Form S-3 with the U.S. Securities and Exchange Commission (the "SEC") covering shares of our common stock and other securities for sale, giving us the opportunity to raise funding when needed or otherwise considered appropriate at prices and on terms to be determined at the time of any such offerings.
 However, pursuant to applicable SEC rules, we only have the ability to sell shares under the shelf registration statement, during any 12-month period, in an amount less than or equal to one-third of the aggregate market value of our common stock held by non-affiliates.
 If we raise additional funds by issuing equity or debt securities, either through the sale of securities pursuant to a registration statement or by other means, our existing stockholders may experience dilution, and the new equity or debt securities may have rights, preferences and privileges senior to those of our existing stockholders.
 If we raise additional funds through collaboration, licensing or other similar arrangements, it may be necessary to relinquish valuable rights to our potential products or proprietary technologies, or grant licenses on terms that are not favorable to us.
 Without additional funds, we may be forced to delay, scale back or eliminate some of our sales and marketing efforts, research and development activities, or other operations and potentially delay product development in an effort to provide sufficient funds to continue our operations.
 If any of these events occurs, our ability to achieve our development and commercialization goals would be adversely affected.